robmccrady/useful-tidbits/README.md

 I'll be organizing the repository along topics or particular technologies, with each topic holding a root-level folder, which will be further organized into sub-topics.

+> **This repository DOES contain some C# code that I use often.
+That said, trying to Clone or Fork this repo and turn it into a cohesive project or solution is going to be a waste of time.
+Instead, I'd recommend you find the source files that you need and just copy/paste the interfaces and classes into your own projects, then modify them as necessary.**

 ## Topics
 ### [Messaging](/messaging/README.md)
 In this topic, I explore message based architecture, along with discussing tradeoffs.
-I'll keep my Useful Tidbits that I find myself typing in too much in here as well.
+The interfaces and stub implementations that I'm sick of typing in all the time will be in the /src subfolder.